openvinotoolkit/open_model_zoo/demos/human_pose_estimation_demo/python/README.md

 the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html).

+## Preparing to run

+For demo input image or video files you may refer to [Media Files Available for Demos](../../README.md#Media-Files-Available-for-Demos).
+Pre-trained models, supported by demo listed in [models.lst](./models.lst) file, located at each demo folder.
+This file can be used as a parameter for [Model Downloader](../../../tools/downloader/README.md) and Converter to download and, if necessary, convert models to OpenVINO Inference Engine format (\*.xml + \*.bin).

+### Supported models

+* architecture_type=openpose
+  * human-pose-estimation-0001
+* architecture_type=ae
+  * human-pose-estimation-0005
+  * human-pose-estimation-0006
+  * human-pose-estimation-0007
+* architecture_type=higherhrnet
+  * higher-hrnet-w32-human-pose-estimation

+> **NOTE**: Refer to tables for [Intel](../../../models/intel/device_support.md) and [public](../../../models/public/device_support.md) models which summarize models support at different devices to select target inference device.

 ## Running

 Running the application with the `-h` option yields the following usage message:

 ```
 usage: human_pose_estimation_demo.py [-h] -m MODEL -at {ae,hrnet,openpose} -i
                                      INPUT [--loop] [-o OUTPUT]